Kingloco1990/alx-low_level_programming/0x12-singly_linked_lists/README.md

-README file for the 0x12.
+README for the 0x12.
 C - Singly linked lists project